DominikBorbuliak/MessageBusTestingApp/README.md

 # MessageBusTestingApp

-This application was created as a project that is part of bachelor thesis and was used to analyze different message bus options for the [Xolution](https://www.xolution.sk/).
+This application was created as a project that is part of bachelor thesis and was used to analyze different message bus solutions for the [Xolution](https://www.xolution.sk/).

 ## System requirements
 - One of the following windows versions: